Registration for the Winter quarter GED prep classes is now closed. Spring quarter registration will open on February 5, 2024.

-Most GED prep classes will be online for Spring quarter.
-Some classes will be hybrid for Spring quarter.
-Classes are live during the day and are recorded so you can review class lessons at a time that works best for your schedule.
+GED Prep classes will be online only and are held between 9:00am – 1:00pm.
+Online classes are live through Zoom Tuesdays - Thursdays between 9:00 am – 1:00 pm and are recorded so that you can review class lessons at a time that works best for your schedule.
 Our GED program is preparation for GED testing, but you will schedule your GED tests on your own through http://www.ged.com/.
+There will also be in-person support sessions.
+(The instructors will provide the day/time).
+While zoom classes and in-person support sessions are highly recommended, they are not required.

 GED® classes are for adults, age 16 and older, who want to improve their skills and prepare for the GED® tests.